-As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") increased to \$66.07 per barrel in the 2021 Quarter, as compared to \$27.85 per barrel in the 2020 Quarter.
-Impacts from Covid-19 along with actions taken by OPEC and other oil exporting nations beginning in early 2020 have caused significant and continued price volatility in oil and gas prices.

-We would expect changes in crude oil prices to continue to proportionately affect our revenues and costs attributable to our purchase and sale of crude oil and petroleum products, producing minimal direct impact on Segment Margin, net income, and Available Cash before Reserves.
+As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") increased to \$70.56 per barrel in the 2021 Quarter, as compared to \$40.93 per barrel in the 2020 Quarter.
+We would expect changes in crude oil prices to continue to proportionately affect our revenues and costs attributable to our purchase and sale of crude oil and petroleum products, producing minimal direct impact on Segment Margin, net income(loss), and Available Cash before Reserves.
 We have limited our direct commodity price exposure related to crude oil and petroleum products through the broad use of fee-based service contracts, back-to-back purchase and sale arrangements, and hedges.
 As a result, changes in the price of crude oil would proportionately impact both our revenues and our costs, with a disproportionately smaller net impact on our Segment Margin.
 However, we do have some indirect exposure to certain changes in prices for oil, natural gas, and petroleum products, particularly if they are significant and extended.
 We tend to experience more demand for certain of our services when commodity prices decrease significantly over extended periods of time, and we tend to experience less demand for certain of our services when commodity prices decrease significantly over extended periods of time.
-For additional information regarding certain of our indirect exposure to commodity prices, see our segment-by-segment analysis below and the section of our Annual Report entitled " Risks Related to Our Business."
+For additional information regarding certain of our indirect exposure to commodity prices, see our segment-by-segment analysis below and the section of our Annual Report entitled "Risks Related to Our Business."

 As it relates to our Alkali Business, our revenues are derived from the extraction of trona, as well as the activities surrounding the processing and sale of natural soda ash and other alkali specialty products, including sodium sesquicarbonate (S-Carb) and sodium bicarbonate (Bicarb), and are a function of our selling prices and volume sold.
 We sell our products to an industry-diverse and worldwide customer base.
 Our selling prices are contracted at various times throughout the year and for different durations.
-Our selling prices for volumes sold internationally and through ANSAC are contracted for the current year either annually in the prior December and January of the current year or periodically (often quarterly) throughout the current year, and our volumes priced and sold domestically are contracted at various times and can be of varying durations, often multiyear terms.
+Our selling prices for volumes sold internationally and through ANSAC are contracted for the current year either annually in the prior year or periodically throughout the current year (often quarterly), and our volumes priced and sold domestically are contracted at various times and can be of varying durations, often multi-year terms.
 Our sales volumes can fluctuate from period to period and are dependent upon many factors, of which the main drivers are the global market, customer demand and economic growth.
 Positive or negative changes to our revenue, through fluctuations in sales volumes or selling prices, can have a direct impact to Segment Margin, net income and Available Cash before Reserves as these fluctuations may have a lesser impact to operating costs due to the fact that a portion of our costs are fixed in nature.
 Our costs, of which some are variable in nature and others are fixed in nature, relate primarily to the processing and producing of soda ash (and other alkali specialty products) and marketing and selling activities.
 In addition, costs include activities associated with mining and extracting trona ore, including energy costs and employee compensation.
 In our Alkali Business, during the 2021 Quarter as noted above, we had positive effects to our revenues (with a lesser impact to costs) relative to the 2020 Quarter due to increased sales volumes and more favorable ANSAC pricing.
 For additional information, see our segment-by-segment analysis below.